Sidestep These Bathroom Blunders and Get the Most Out of Your Remodel

 Yes, the turquoise-tiled shower needs upgrading, and the lack of storage space needs to be addressed, but don’t forget about ventilation!
 After all, none of your fabulous upgrades will last long without it.
 If your current bathroom doesn’t have a window, now is the time to see the light.

 Of any room in a house, the bathroom seriously needs ventilation.
 If you live in a cold climate, windows are still a practical upgrade so long as they’re energy-efficient.
 And the added natural light will do wonders for your morning grooming ritual.
 Window or not, all bathrooms need ceiling fans for keeping the air fresh and removing moisture.
 And if your bathroom is ‘landlocked,’ ask your contractor about installing an operable skylight.

 Choosing difficult-to-clean materials

 On the other hand, small tiles mean lots of grout.
 And lots of grout means lots of grout cleaning.
-The same goes for finicky materials like brass that requires special cleaning solutions to keep from developing a patina.
+The same goes for finicky materials like brass that requires specialized cleaning solutions to keep from developing a patina.

 Only one source of lighting

 Even if the bathroom is small, it’s nice to have good lighting for a variety of purposes.
-Be it a recessed light over a dark, curtain-clad shower, a complexion-flattering tubular sconce near the sink and mirror, or a dim, understated ceiling light for those early mornings, you’ll be grateful for the options when you settle into daily use.
+Be it a recessed light over a dark, curtain-clad shower, a complexion-flattering tubular sconce near the sink and mirror, or a dim, understated ceiling light for those early mornings.
+You’ll be grateful for the options when you settle into daily use.